Grilled Potatoes and Onions

 - Preheat your grill.

-- Cut each potato in two horizontally and then slice it thinly.
+- Cut each potato in two vertically and then slice it thinly into half-moon shapes.

-- In a medium bowl, mix mayonnaise, parmesan cheese, garlic, salt, paprika, pepper, and butter.
+- In a medium bowl, mix mayonnaise, parmesan cheese, garlic, paprika, salt, and pepper.

 - Spray two disposable foil pans with baking spray.
-Divide the potatoes and onions (optional) evenly into the two pans.
+Divide the potatoes and onions (if using) evenly into the two pans.

 - Divide the mayonnaise mixture in two and mix well with the potatoes and onions.